wintercms/docs/backend-views-partials.md

 <a name="partials"></a>
 ## Partials

-Back-end partials are files with the extension **htm** that reside in the [controller's views](#introduction) directory.
+Backend partials are files with the extension **htm** that reside in the [controller's views](#introduction) directory.
 The partial file names should start with the underscore: *_partial.htm*.
 Partials can be rendered from a back-end page or another partial.
 Use the controller's `makePartial` method to render a partial.
 The method takes two parameters - the partial name and the optional array of variables to pass to the partial.
 Example:

     <?= $this->makePartial('sidebar', ['showHeader' => true]) ?>